himJJong/Algorithm/README.md

 # Algorithm

-Study for coding test
+Study for coding test(Java) => I only wrote the code that came out of my head.
-(Using python and java)